andrewt3000/MachineLearning/neuralNets.md

 Training a network - minimize a cost function.
 Use backpropagation and gradient descent to adjust weights to make model more accurate.

-Number of times to iterate over the training data - Typically you run the program until the training there is no improvement for a long period.
-Hopefully the training and test losses are converging on an acceptablely low error level.
+Number of times to iterate over the training data - You run the program until it hopefully converges on an acceptablely low error level.
 An epoch means the network has been been trained on every example once.
+You want to stop training if the validation data has an increasing error rate, this indicates overfitting.
+This is called early termination.

 Cost Function, aka error function or loss function - measures how inaccurate a model is.
 Training a model minimizes the cost function.
 Sum of squared errors is a common cost function for regression.
 Cross entropy is a common cost function for multi-class classification and softmax activations.